tedneward/Azgaarnoth/Classes/Rogue/Soulknife.md

 ```
 def level3(npc):
-    npc.defer(lambda npc: npc.traits.append("***Psionic Talent (Recharges on long rest).*** Your Psionic Talent die starts as a {'d6' if npc.levels('Rogue') < 5 else 'd8' if npc.levels('Rogue') < 11 else 'd10' if npc.levels('Rogue') < 17 else 'd12'}.
+    npc.defer(lambda npc: npc.traits.append(f"***Psionic Talent (Recharges on long rest).*** Your Psionic Talent die starts as a {'d6' if npc.levels('Rogue') < 5 else 'd8' if npc.levels('Rogue') < 11 else 'd10' if npc.levels('Rogue') < 17 else 'd12'}.
 If you roll the highest number on your Psionic Talent die, it decreases by one die size after the roll.
 Conversely, if you roll a 1 on your Psionic Talent die, it increases by one die size after the roll, up to its starting size.
-Whenever you finish a long rest, your Psionic Talent die resets to its starting size.
-When you reach certain levels in this class, the starting size of your Psionic Talent die increases: at 5th level (d8), 11th level (d10), and 17th level (d12)."))
+Whenever you finish a long rest, your Psionic Talent die resets to its starting size."))
 ```

 ## Psychic Blades